jborggio/joaquin-borggio-wispr/README.md

 **Backend**:

 The backend of this application is a Flask (python) server and can be found in the /flask-server folder.
+Almost all the code of interest can be found inside of app.py.

 To boot up backend:
 - run `pip install -r requirements.txt` within the /flask-server folder to install required dependencies